benjamindittwald/digitalservice-govdata-challenge-backend/README.md

 # GovData Dashboard Challenge - Backend

-This application serves a solution for the [DigitalService GovData Dashboard backend-challenge](https://github.com/digitalservicebund/backend-challenge).
+This application serves as a solution for the [DigitalService GovData Dashboard backend-challenge](https://github.com/digitalservicebund/backend-challenge).

 A small web application that provides a dashboard showing how many data sets each federal ministry has made available on GovData.
 States, municipalities and other institutions are ignored.